tembo-io/pg_vectorize/docs/api/search.md

 The `query` is transformed to embeddings using the same `transformer` configured during `vectorize.table`.

-The `where_sql` parameter is used to apply additional filtering to the search results based on SQL conditions.
+The `where` parameter is used to apply additional filtering to the search results based on SQL conditions.

 ```sql
 vectorize."search"(